netilon/differify/README.md

             }
         }

-    //OUTPUT (if returnType config property is set to 'array')
+    //OUTPUT (if the returnType config property is set to 'array')

     [{
 	"path": "$root.name",